-Lynne Dixon was first elected to the Erie County Legislature in November 2009 on a reform platform that included reducing the size of the Legislature, reducing legislator salaries and eliminating district offices.
+Lynne Dixon was first elected to the Erie County Legislature in November 2009 on a reform platform that included reducing the size of the Legislature and eliminating district offices.
 She continues to work toward cutting the cost of government and putting taxpayers first.
 She was re-elected to her second term in November 2011 to represent the 9th District in the 11-member Legislature.
 Legislator Dixon is proud to represent the residents of Hamburg (town and village), Lackawanna, Blasdell and a portion of South Buffalo.
+In November 2013 she was elected to a third term.

 Lynne and her three siblings were born and raised in Western New York, attending Williamsville North High School.
 She attended West Virginia University where she majored in English.
 Lynne and her husband, Tim, have lived in the Village of Hamburg for more than 17 years.
 Their children, Erin, Owen, and Caroline, attend school in the Hamburg District, and oldest son Jack is enrolled at Canisius High School.
 The family has been involved in numerous activities, including football, cross country, hockey, soccer, lacrosse, dance, gymnastics, cheerleading and basketball.